 Several of the recommendations suggest that banks must take a responsible, balanced approach to adopting emerging technology capabilities, encouraging participants to manage risk without stifling innovation.

-The very first recommendation says that both banks and bank supervisors should carefully consider balancing speed to market with sound risk management when it comes to technology innovation in the sector.
+The very first recommendation says that both banks and bank supervisors should carefully consider balancing speed to market with sound risk management when it comes to technology innovation in the sector – a key issue we’ve talked about in a whitepaper earlier this year.

 The consultation paper also discusses supervisory hopes for regulatory technology, regtech, which the Basel Committee feels has the potential to help banks comply with regulatory requirements and manage risk as well as regulatory change more effectively.

 The potential risks posed by innovation are the focus of the second, third and fourth observations in the paper, which specifically highlight strategic risk, operational risk, compliance risk, third-party risk, cyber risk and overall IT risk management.
-In particular, the paper calls out the need for the application of the Basel Committee’s principles for sound management of operational risk by banks to fintech developments, as well as the need to have robust third-party risk management practices in place.
+In particular, the paper calls out the need for the application of the Basel Committee’s principles for sound management of operational risk by banks to fintech developments, as well as the need to have robust third-party risk management practices in place, which we recently explored in another whitepaper.

 When comes to these special third-party relationships, regulators are concerned about what financial institutions are doing to increase security and privacy – both in terms of current challenges and also in the face of technology innovation.
 Fintech and regtech firms can often be start-ups or, in any case, much smaller in size than their financial institution clients, and may not have the same level of IT compliance and risk infrastructure.